Gunsan: Tourist attractions

-Wolmyeong Park is in the middle of Gunsan city.
+Wolmyeong Park is in the middle of Gunsan.
 During spring, colorful cherry blossoms and camellia flowers are in full bloom, while the foliage attracts visitors during fall.
 On the mountain top, both Geumgang (river) and West sea are visible.

 Japanese style houses in Sinheung-Dong are traditional houses of Japanese style, which was constructed by Hiroth, a Japanese fabric dealer of large scale during the colonial era.
 It has a great architectural value as the roof, finishing touch of outer wall, and inner garden are kept as they were when it was first constructed.
 It is also a place of filming the movies, such as The Son of the General and Ttajja.

 Dongguksa is the only temple left in Korea which was built in Japanese style.
 Plain eaves and many windows of the outer wall of the main temple are the characteristics of Japanese temples.

 Jinpo Marine Park is a theme park that displays retired military equipment (13 types, 16 equipment) of the armed forces, such as Korean naval vessels, at the inner harbor of the historical site of Jinpo battle, recorded to be the first naval battle with guns of warships in the world.

 Saemanguem New Year's Festival is hosted on the first day (January 1) of every year at Saemangeum seawall, the longest seawall in the world.
 Through events, such as sharing rice cake soup, writing new wishes, and releasing balloons of hopes, this day provides an opportunity to plan the new year with family, make wishes, and feel the mystique and deep sensation of nature.